gabeztaylor/gabeztaylor.github.io/docs/Working.md

 ### SAS - Intermediate

-SAS gets a lot hate, and you know what, it deserves every bit.
+SAS gets a lot of hate, and you know what?
+It deserves every bit.

 ## MAGNet Project Summaries